COVID-19 and School Sessions

-As of August, I have been able to work with over 22 schools since the lockdown started.
-A variety of measures are put into place: I maintain social distancing from the children at all times and wear a mask during indoor sessions.
+As of January 2021, I have provided 75 days of services for local preschools and daycares since the pandemic began.
+A variety of measures are put into place: I maintain social distancing from the children at all times and wear a N95 mask during indoor sessions.
+Some schools have requested to move our photography set to a covered outdoor location.
 All surfaces that children may touch are disinfected between children and/or schools; sessions are generally contactless other than a simple stool that is regularly disinfected.

 Illness of Photographer

-My family has greatly reduced our personal bubble to ensure that we stay healthy.
+My family has reduced our personal bubble to nil to ensure that we stay healthy.
 As such, this year thus far has been largely devoid of any illness.
-If I am sick with Covid-like symptoms in the weeks leading up to your session, I will notify your school accordingly.
+If I am sick with Covid-like symptoms in the 14 days leading up to your session, I will notify your school accordingly.
 I am more than willing to reschedule if illness presents itself on my side or yours.

 In order to keep all of us as healthy as possible, I am not able to photograph any child who demonstrates illness.
 I will happily schedule them in for a make-up date in my studio once their illness has subsided.

 I do not take germs lightly and operate with 100% caution for the benefit of my littlest clients.
 While not entirely related to Covid-19, my entire family is up-to-date on vaccines, including last year's flu shot.
-In August of 2019, I paid out-of-pocket for the quadrivalent shot before it became available publicly.
+We take this responsibility incredibly seriously; in past years, I would pay out-of-pocket for the quadrivalent flu shot before it became available publicly.
 We have also been limiting our own activities in an effort to keep germs at a distance, including fewer activities for our children and my husband working from home.

 At the Session

 As a general policy, I do not touch the children under any circumstances, irrespective of whether we are also facing Covid-19.
-I generally stay at least 6 feet away from the children to ensure that their personal space is protected.
-Please let me know if your school has a policy regarding masks, and I will be glad to follow your own policies.
+I generally stay at distance from the children to ensure that their personal space is protected.
+I wear N95 masks for all indoor school sessions at all times.

 Please note that these are the steps I take when I am healthy.
 If there is any question of illness, we will proceed with the steps outlined in "Illness of Photographer" above.